OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-10.md

 ## Judges 10:5

-When Jair died, he was buried in Kamon.
+Upon Jair's passing, he was interred in Kamon.

 ---